 Questions: If you have further questions, please contact a member of the Passenger Services team by phone on 0808 1697032.
 As we’re currently open only when flights are operating, please leave a message including your flight details and we will respond to you within 72 hours.

 Bookings: Please note that we are unable to take direct bookings for Assisted Travel.
 This must be done via your airline prior to travelling.

-The form cannot be submitted until 48 hours before you’re due to arrive in the UK and must be completed even if you are travelling from a country which has a ‘travel corridor’.
+The Passenger Locator Form cannot be submitted until 48 hours before you’re due to arrive in the UK and must be completed even if you are travelling from a country which has a ‘travel corridor’.
 A list of countries with travel corridors can be found here.